 How much will a service dog cost?

-It is accepted in the service dog industry that the true cost of a service dog, to the organization that produces them, is $25,000.
-However, this would be beyond the reach of so many, so Diggity Dogs are placed for a fee of $10,000.
+It is accepted in the service dog industry that the true cost of a service dog, to the organization that produces them, is up to $50,000.
+However, this would be beyond the reach of so many, so Diggity Dogs are placed for a fee of $20,000.
 In order to make up the difference, our organization fundraises extensively annually and is supported by several generous major donors and organizations.

 How can I recoup some of the cost of acquiring, training and caring for a service dog?

 When doing your taxes, you can include the costs of buying, training, and maintaining a guide dog or other service animal in your medical expenses.
 In general, this includes any costs, such as food, grooming, and veterinary care, incurred in maintaining the health and vitality of the service animal so that it may perform its duties.

 For more information download this PDF from the IRS website.